 Great small businesses are started by great small business ideas.
 Look into any business anywhere and you will find somewhere in the development there was an idea by someone, who did something about it, and started a business, and built the business, and benefitted others through it.

 One of the most rewarding things for me to do is to read stories about people who achieved business success.
-Every successful business came from a person, man or woman, with an idea that they would grow into a concept, and that concept was developed into a product or service, and that product or service created a business.
+Every successful business came from a person with an idea that they would grow into a concept, and that concept was developed into a product or service, and that product or service created a thriving business.

 There are countless inspiring stories of how businesses were started and developed.
 Most of them are fascinating reads because they help to nurture in my mind the power of small business ideas, and how those ideas can effect the world.

 One of my favorites is the story of Madam C J Walker.
 She was born in 1867 in the deep South, a time and place of extreme discrimination and disadvantage for African Americans.
 Both her parents were slaves, and of her five siblings, she was the first born free.

 But her difficulties in life did not end there.
 Both of her parents died, and when she was only twenty years of age her husband also died, leaving her with a two year old daughter.
 She moved to another state to be with her brothers, and there began to develop an idea that had been spawned in her years before…

 Years later, Madam C J Walker married again, this time well into her thirties, when she began experimenting with a product to deal with hair loss and scalp issues common to women of the time.
 Eventually, fueled by her own passion and ideas, she developed several products of her own design and began traveling with her husband to sell them throughout the United States.
 Within a few years she had built a college to train hair stylists and even her own manufacturing facility to produce her products.